 Applicants must be graduating Wisconsin high school students who intend to enroll in a postsecondary institution, which may be a public or private two-year or four-year college or university.
-Students who are residents of Wisconsin, USA, attend a Wisconsin high school, are in good standing, and demonstrate probable success in postsecondary education are eligible to apply.
+Students who are residents of Wisconsin, USA, who are in good standing, and who demonstrate probable success in postsecondary education are eligible to apply.
 This is a competitive scholarship.

-Students will be evaluated on their leadership, citizenship, school and community involvement, and academic achievement.
-In addition, students will be evaluated on their ability to clearly articulate goals in each of four areas: future educational goals, personal life goals, community/society service goals, and career goals.
+Students are evaluated on their leadership, citizenship, school and community involvement, and academic achievement.
+In addition, students are evaluated on their ability to clearly articulate goals in each of four areas: future educational goals, personal life goals, community/society service goals, and career goals.
 There is no minimum GPA required, nor a requirement for a student to have achieved a specific class rank or percentage (ex.
-Top 10%) in his or her class.
+Top 10%) in their class.

 Each student must submit three letters of recommendation, one from each of the following categories:

-Letters of recommendation will be evaluated on how well they describe the student's improvements, contributions, and successes.
+Letters of recommendation are evaluated on how well they describe the student's improvements, contributions, and successes.
 Letters may be from a current or previous year's teacher, counselor, or principal.